Who Gets Which Message? Auditing Demographic Bias in LLM-Generated Targeted Text: Introduction

-In summary, this paper makes \textbf{three} contributions: (1) a controlled framework for isolating demographic effects in text generation via standalone and context-rich settings; (2) the Persuasion Bias Index, a linguistically grounded metric for measuring demographic differences in persuasive intensity; and (3) an empirical study of demographic-conditioned persuasion in climate-related generation across multiple LLMs.
+(1) We introduce a controlled evaluation framework for analyzing demographic-conditioned persuasive text generation, explicitly distinguishing between \textit{standalone} and \textit{context-rich} generation to disentangle intrinsic demographic effects from context-amplified behavior.

+(2) We propose the \textit{Persuasion Bias Index (PBI)}, a theoretically grounded metric that captures differences in persuasive intensity across demographic conditions using linguistically motivated features.

+(3) We provide an empirical analysis of demographic-conditioned persuasion in climate-related text generation across multiple LLMs, demonstrating systematic differences in persuasive strategies that emerge under demographic personalization.

 More broadly, this work has direct implications for NLP system design, highlighting the need for evaluation benchmarks that account for demographic conditioning and for deployment practices that ensure personalization does not systematically amplify persuasive bias.